blue-mantis/craft-time-ago-in-words/README.md

 # Time Ago In Words plugin for Craft CMS 3.x

-Convert a datetime to a short string of how long ago it was
+Convert a date to a short string of how long ago that date was

 ## Requirements